ansible-collections/community.sap/README.md

 - 3.8
 - 3.9

-In fact of SAP licensing and hardware requirements integration tests are hard to execute.
+Due to SAP licensing and hardware requirements, integration tests are momentarily not feasible.
-Until we found a solution or have some modules where we are able to execute integration test we decided to disable these tests.
+The modules are tested manually against SAP systems until we found a solution or have some modules where we are able to execute integration test we decided to disable these tests.

 ## External requirements

 For some modules the below requirements are needed on the host that executes a module.